The relationship between price and quantity of a good

 - Weather and Natural Conditions: Monsoon rains can boost crop yields, increasing supply, while droughts reduce it.

 For instance, a drought in Punjab might reduce wheat supply, with the schedule showing lower quantities at each price compared to a normal year.
-Understanding these factors helps interpret changes in supply schedules, crucial for agricultural planning in India.
+Understanding these factors helps interpret changes in supply schedules, which are crucial for agricultural planning in India.

 Using Supply Schedules in Business Decision-Making